DHL GoGreen Plus: Sustainable Express Delivery

 Picture of a DHL express carrier.

-DHL Express has announced the launch of a new service called GoGreen Plus.
-This service will let customers use Sustainable Aviation Fuel (SAF) to reduce the amount of carbon dioxide (CO2) that their shipments produce.
+DHL Express launches DHL GoGreen Plus.
+This service will allow customers to use Sustainable Aviation Fuel (SAF) to lower the carbon footprint of their shipments by reducing the amount of carbon dioxide (CO2) they produce.

-From this month onwards, customers located in these countries can choose the GoGreen Plus option when selecting their shipping service through MyDHL+, the company's online platform for shipping and tracking.
+From this month onwards, customers located in these countries can choose the DHL Express GoGreen Plus option when selecting their shipping service through MyDHL+, the company's online platform for shipping and tracking.

 By using GoGreen Plus, customers can reduce their Scope 3 emissions, which are indirect greenhouse gas emissions that occur in a company's value chain, including downstream transportation and distribution.
-In contrast to offsetting initiatives, GoGreen Plus (insetting) reduces emissions within the logistics sector, making it suitable for DHL customers who want to report voluntary emissions in line with the Science Based Target Initiative (SBTi) philosophy.
+Unlike typical aviation fuel emissions, GoGreen Plus (carbon insetting) reduces a company's carbon footprint within the logistics sector rather than through offsetting initiatives, making it suitable for DHL customers who want to report voluntary emissions in line with the Science Based Target Initiative (SBTi) philosophy.

-The launch of the GoGreen Plus service is part of Deutsche Post DHL Group's commitment to achieving net-zero emissions by 2050.
-It supports the interim target of using 30% SAF for all air transport by 2030.
+The launch of the DHL Express GoGreen Plus service is part of Deutsche Post DHL Group's commitment to achieving net-zero emissions by 2050.
+It supports the interim target of using 30% SAF for all air transport by 2030, helping to effectively reduce lifecycle emissions and other harmful emissions.
 As per the Sustainability Roadmap, the Deutsche Post DHL Group aims to provide a sustainable alternative for all products and services across all business units.

 For more company-related news